Profile photo of Kristian Diego Budd-Alston

 February 5, 2025

-Kristian was one of my son, Richard’s first friends in our neighborhood.
+Kristian was one of my son Richard’s first friends in our neighborhood.
 A highlight of our first visit to what would become our home occurred when I was awaiting the realtor and Biko invited Richard to play football with the neighboring kids at the park near the gazebo.
 He was elated!

 During football, Rich met Kristian and so many others.
 They played for hours and then wanted to walk to the store.
 Rich begged to go, but I was reluctant.
 By then, I had been introduced to Kristi who introduced me to her beloved Kristian who stepped in and assured me that they would look out for him.
 My intuition let me know that I could trust them (him), and I am so glad that I did.

 At the store, Rich wanted cupcakes but didn’t have money.
 Kristian came to the rescue and bought them for Rich.
-That small gesture meant the world to the new kid on the block!
+That small gesture meant the world to the new younger kid on the block!
 Inclusion made him feel a strong sense of belonging and made my decision to buy the house easy.
 On many occasions, Kristian encouraged Rich with words of wisdom and affirmation, and even offered to take him to basketball games.

 We love you, Kristi.
-Thank you for sharing Kristian with us — he will always be present in our hearts.
+Thank you for sharing Kristian with us all — he will always be present in our hearts.
 We are praying and holding space for you and your daughters. 🙏🏾🤲🏾🙏🏾

 Roslyn and Richard Satchel